Derrick Coleman (American football)

-Derrick Lamont Coleman (born October 18, 1990) is an American former professional football fullback who is an assistant to player engagement for the Green Bay Packers of the National Football League (NFL).
+Derrick Lamont Coleman (born on October 18, 1990) is an American former professional football fullback who is an assistant to player engagement for the Green Bay Packers of the National Football League (NFL).
 He played college football for the UCLA Bruins and was signed as an undrafted free agent by the Minnesota Vikings in 2012.

 Early life

 Coleman became deaf when he was three years old; he primarily uses lip reading for communication.
 He attended Troy High School in Fullerton, California, and played college football at the University of California, Los Angeles, for the Bruins.

 Playing career

 Minnesota Vikings

 Coleman went undrafted, then signed as an undrafted free agent with the Minnesota Vikings on April 28, 2012.
 He was waived by the Vikings in August.

 Seattle Seahawks

 Coleman was signed by the Seattle Seahawks in December 2012.
 He made the 2013 season cut after the fourth preseason game and thus was added to the 53-man roster.
 In week one's game between the Seahawks and the Carolina Panthers, Coleman had three catches for 30 yards.
 Coleman scored his first NFL touchdown on December 2, 2013, against the New Orleans Saints off of a ricocheted ball from Kellen Davis.
 Coleman was a part of the Seahawks Super Bowl XLVIII championship team.
 On October 15, 2015, Coleman was suspended indefinitely after an arrest on hit-and-run charges, but the suspension was lifted on October 19, after a team investigation.